rahulsm27/project-model/README.md

 # E2E ML project using MLflow, Pytorch Lightning, GCP cloud, Docker

-Project on Twitter Tweets sentiment analysis
+Project on Twitter Tweets sentiment analysis.
+The project uses BERT model to classify tweets as positve or negative.
+It uses distributed training using pytorch lightning framework on GCP instance.

 The project consists of three main parts

 1. Generate config file using src/generate_final_config.py.
 The config file contains parameters for the entire project and experiment tracking.
 The file is saved at